10 things every baker needs

-Ever baked the perfect cake only for it to stick to the tin?
-It’s so frustrating.
+Any baker will know the frustration getting their perfect cake stuck to the tin.
 Never again lose the side of your sponge to a stubborn tin with non-stick carbon steel bakeware.
-Cakes slip out easily, plus they help ensure even baking and rapid cooling.
-As an added bonus they’re easy to clean.
+Cakes slip out easily.
+Plus they help ensure even baking, rapid cooling, and are easy to clean.

 4. Rolling pin

 You can’t make pastry without having something to roll it with.
-For pies or tarts, a quality rolling pin is essential to ensure your pastry is thin and even – something you won’t achieve with an empty glass or bottle.
+For pies or tarts, you need a quality rolling pin to make your pastry thin and even – something you won’t achieve with an empty glass or bottle.
 Which type should you use?

 - Wooden.
 If you’re just starting out as a baker, try a classic wooden rolling pin.
 Simply sprinkle some flour over it before you start rolling.